 Send your sample for analysis as soon as possible.
 If you foresee a delay, you may wish to keep it in ice.

 Thank the patient and ensure that they are comfortable.
-Record the time that you took the arterial blood sample in the notes, whether or not the patient was on oxygen, and whether or not they had a fever.
+Record the results and the time that you took the arterial blood sample in the notes, whether or not the patient was on oxygen, and whether or not they had a fever.